A-1 SPECIALIZES IN

 • They have oval, flattened bodies that resemble apple seeds.

-• They can’t fly, but can run quickly and disperse throughout a structure, much like roaches.
+• Can’t fly, but can run quickly and disperse throughout a structure, much like roaches.

-- They feed at night using a piercing beak.
+- Feed at night using a piercing beak.
 These bites can cause an allergic reaction, producing red welts that look – and itch – like mosquito bites.

-- They prefer to feed on humans, but will feed on other animals, including pets such as dogs, cats and birds
+- Prefer to feed on humans, but will feed on other animals, including pets such as dogs, cats and birds

-- They can live for months without a blood meal – which means they can survive while you’re away on vacation or while an unoccupied home is waiting to be sold.
+- Can live for months without a blood meal – which means they can survive while you’re away on vacation or while an unoccupied home is waiting on the market.